Download Careers360 App

 Simple Machines (Part-2): Wedges, Pulleys, Springs Explained

-This study material is a continuation of the introduction and understanding of simple machines, notably the inclined planes and levers, as discussed in Part 01 of Simple Machines.
-This section will cover the other concepts, Applications, Advantages and Limitations of the “Wedges and Pulleys”.
+This article is study material which is a continuation of the introduction and understanding of simple machines, notably the inclined planes and levers, as discussed in Part 01 of Simple Machines.
+This section will cover the other concepts, Applications, Advantages and Limitations of the “Wedges and Pulleys” for Mechanical aptitude section for the NID and UCEED exams.
 A lot of questions are asked from these topics for different DAT exams.

 Simple Machines (Part-2): Wedges, Pulleys, Springs Explained